 - Public opening hours – Wednesday to Sunday 10am to 12noon and 1pm to 5pm – we are open all day on Saturday and Sunday to enable potential animal adopters to visit us at more convenient times when parking near the centre is easy, and we close all day on Monday and Tuesday .

-- Kennel and cattery working hours – we now attend to our animals between 8am and 5pm every day, standardising the length of their day across the week and allowing them adequate time overnight to rest and sleep (a dog needs 14-16 hours sleep a day and a cat around 16-19).
-We also give all our dogs and cats an hour’s downtime in the middle of the day when they are undisturbed.
+- Kennel and cattery working hours – we now attend to our animals between 8am and 5pm every day.
+This means that we have standardised the length of their day across the week and allowing them adequate time overnight to rest and sleep (a dog needs 14-16 hours sleep a day and a cat around 16-19).
+We also give all our dogs and cats an hour’s complete downtime in the middle of the day when they are undisturbed.

-- “Match and Meet” – we are limiting access to the kennels and cattery to avoid the stress caused by constant disturbance to the animals by a stream of visitors, which is known to upset dogs and cats greatly.
+- “Match and Meet” – we are limiting access to the kennels and cattery to avoid the stress caused by constant disturbance to the animals by a stream of visitors, which is known to upset dogs and cats greatly and which studies from outside Malta have shown.
 For those who are genuinely interested in adopting an animal, we’ll first ask you to complete a matching form and we will introduce you to selected animals away from the kennels and cattery, in a quiet adoption area.
 You can find out more about the reasons behind this here: Access to the kennels and cattery from 1st May .
 In many cases, we will try and keep animals in their existing home during the process, so they only have one upheaval, rather than needing to come into the rehoming centre.
-This is called “Home 2 Home”, but unlike matching services carried out by some other NGOs, all animals going through this scheme are still neutered, vaccinated, chipped, vet checked and treated for fleas and worms at the MSPCA’s expense, exactly as if they came into our kennels.
+This is called “Home 2 Home”, but unlike the straight matching services carried out by some other NGOs, all animals going through this scheme are still neutered, vaccinated, chipped, vet checked and treated for fleas and worms at the MSPCA’s expense, exactly as if they came into our kennels.

 - Fast homevisits – where we need to carry out a homevisit, we will try and do this within 2 days of reserving the animal.